← BACK TO BLOG

 Level 1: Eliminate the Risk

-Elimination involves identifying and mitigating the root causes of fall hazards to completely remove the risk of exposure.
-This could entail reevaluating procedures, practices, locations, or equipment to eliminate potential hazards.
+Identify and mitigate the root causes of fall hazards to eliminate the risk of exposure.
+This is when site managers should reevaluate procedures, practices, locations, or equipment to eliminate potential hazards.

-For instance, relocating HVAC equipment from rooftops to ground level or equipment rooms can eliminate fall hazards associated with working at heights.
+For instance, relocating HVAC equipment from rooftops to ground level or equipment rooms can eliminate risks associated with working at heights.

 Level 2: Passive Fall Prevention